Smoked salmon: Jerky

-Processing

 The two main processing techniques for salmon jerky are wet-brining and dry salting.
 In both cases the salmon is trimmed into narrow slices and then stored cold for less than one day.
 After being skinned and frozen, if the fish is to undergo the brining method it will require an additional step in which the salmon is left soaking in wet brine (salt solution) for one hour.
 It is then removed and the excess water is discarded.
 After this, in both the wet-brining and dry salting method, ingredients such as non-iodized salt, potato starch, or light brown sugar are added.
 In some smoked salmon jerky products preservatives may also be added to extend the shelf life of the final product.
 The salmon is then minced with the additives and reformed into thin strips that will be smoked for twenty hours.
 Between the brining and salting methods for smoked salmon jerky the brining method has been found to leave the salmon more tender with up to double the moisture content of salted jerky.
 The salmon jerky that undergoes the dry salting method has a tougher texture due to the lower moisture content and water activity.
 Both forms of salmon jerky still have a much lower moisture content than is found in raw salmon.

-Packaging

 Smoked salmon jerky is packaged using aseptic packaging to ensure the product is in a sterilized environment.
 The smoked salmon jerky is commonly packaged in a vacuum sealed bag in which the oxygen has been removed, or in a controlled atmospheric package in which the oxygen has been replaced with nitrogen to inhibit the growth of microorganisms.
 Because of the high heat nature of which smoked salmon jerky is processed it is a shelf stable product.
 Depending on the integrity of the packaging and if preservatives were used, smoked salmon jerky may have an approximate shelf-life of six months to one year.
 Smaller local producers of salmon jerky make a "fresh", non-heat treated product that is not shelf stable.